darinz/DL/02_Neural_Network/05_skip_connections.md

 2. **Activation function saturation**: Sigmoid/tanh saturate for extreme values
 3. **Weight initialization**: Poor initialization can lead to small gradients
 4. **Deep architectures**: More layers mean more multiplications

+> **Did you know?**
+> The vanishing gradient problem was a major obstacle to training deep networks until the introduction of skip connections and better initialization methods.

 ### Demonstration